Supporting someone with macular disease?

 The experience of being diagnosed with a macular condition can be like the grieving process.
 People may experience loss, denial, anger and depression before acceptance.
 Their personality can change.

 Someone with a macular condition won’t look any different from before they developed the condition.
 However, they may not be able to recognise friends and family.
 This can be distressing.
-Some people with macular conditions worry that they appear rude because they walk past people they know without realising.
+Some people with macular conditions worry that they appear rude because they may walk past people they know without realising.

 People with a macular condition often have to give up driving because of their sight loss.
 This can be upsetting, but doesn’t necessarily mean the end of a social life.
-They can still keep in touch with old friends and even make new ones, such as through our support groups.
+They can still keep in touch with friends and even make new ones, such as through our support groups.

 Help yourself too